 At UNW, you'll get equipped to serve the next generation by learning how to break down language barriers.
 Here you will learn from seasoned teachers who share your faith and enjoy helping others learn.

-The School of Education offers you the opportunity to travel to Haiti and China to learn how education is different outside the U.S. You can gain even more experience by participating in our international student teaching program.
+The School of Education offers you the opportunity to travel to 100+ countries to learn how education is different outside the U.S. You can gain even more experience by participating in our international student teaching program.

 Northwestern’s School of Education provides four levels of classroom practicum experience: